lemresy/LemresyFlinger/README.md

 # Commands:
-  - Prefix = ; (can be changed by editing source)
+  Prefix = ; (can be changed by editing source).
-  - You need to run the commands from chat.
+  You need to run the commands from chat.

   - ;TargetName / Flings the player (will not 100% time work all time)
   - ;sp / Teleports you to spawnlocation, if spawnlocation isn't present it will teleport you somewhere else